janhq/cortex.so/docs/cli/models/start.md

 cortex models start [model_id]:[engine] [options]
 ```

-:::note
+:::info
+- This command uses a `model_id` from the model that you have downloaded or available in your file system.
-Model preset is applied only at the start of the model and does not change during the chat session.
+- Model preset is applied only at the start of the model and does not change during the chat session.
 :::

 ## Options